Candler Building (New York City): Ground level

 The rear wing originally contained the Candler Theatre (later Harris Theatre), which was demolished in 1997.
 The auditorium was on 41st Street, but it was entered through the Candler Building's western five-story wing on 42nd Street.
 The entrance contained a marble vestibule with a gold-stenciled ceiling, which led to a foyer.
 There was a "tapestry hall" with six murals by Albert Herter, depicting scenes from Shakespeare's comedies.
 The auditorium was decorated in the Italian Renaissance style and had two levels: an orchestra and a balcony.
 The orchestra level had 625 seats while the balcony had 500 seats, including four boxes.
 At the rear of the orchestra level was an oil mural by Herter, which measured 35 by 8 ft and depicted a fête champêtre.
 There was ornate plasterwork around the proscenium arch, as well as an elaborate saucer dome on the ceiling surrounded by twelve metal lighting fixtures.

 From 2002 to 2020, the first three stories of the Candler Building operated as a McDonald's fast food restaurant.
 The restaurant contained 300 seats and covered about 17000 ft2.
 There was a marquee in front of the McDonald's, with 7,500 light bulbs.
 The restaurant's design was intended to evoke the backstage area of a Broadway theater.
 The front of the McDonald's had a bare-brick wall and blue glass-tile columns.
 A section of the second story was removed to create a 40 ft staircase hall.
 When the McDonald's restaurant was in operation, promotional launches and special events were frequently hosted there.
+By 2025, this space housed the Tm:rw retail space, spanning 20,000 ft2 across three stories.